Skip to main content

 Also known as: pitching ahead, staying ahead

-Working ahead in the count means a pitcher consistently gets to counts favoring the defense — 0-1, 0-2, 1-2 — which lets her expand the strike zone and use her best put-away pitch with far less risk.
+Working ahead in the count means a pitcher reliably gets to counts favoring the defense.
+This means 0-1, 0-2, 1-2.
+This means which lets her expand the strike zone and use her best put-away pitch with far less risk.

 Advanced note

-Study your own outcomes split by count-favoring-pitcher versus count-favoring-hitter — most pitchers see a large gap in opponent batting average between the two splits, which quantifies exactly how much working ahead is worth.
+Study your own outcomes split by count-favoring-pitcher versus count-favoring-hitter.
+This means most pitchers see a large gap in opponent batting average between the two splits.
+This quantifies exactly how much working ahead is worth.

-By consistently getting ahead 0-1, the pitcher spends most of the game expanding the zone with her drop ball rather than being forced to throw it for a strike.
+By reliably getting ahead 0-1, the pitcher spends most of the game expanding the zone with her drop ball rather than being forced to throw it for a strike.

 Why it matters

-Working ahead compounds across an entire game — a pitcher who is regularly ahead in the count faces less pressure on every subsequent pitch of every at-bat.
+Working ahead compounds across an entire game.
+This means a pitcher who is regularly ahead in the count faces less pressure on every subsequent pitch of every at-bat.

 Common mistakes